-In this case, at least one member of the committee concludes that the student's responses were insufficient to the degree that a completely new hearing must be convened.
+In this case, at least one member of the committee concludes that the student's responses (either written or oral or both) were insufficient to the degree that a completely new hearing must be convened.
 In this case, the Chair will deliver in writing to the student specific comments and recommendations from the committee regarding the student's initial performance on the exam and how to go about addressing stated problems and deficiencies.
 This hearing must occur within 6 months of the original hearing.

-This option is one step away from Rejection.
-Should the student not perform in a way acceptable to the Committee in the second hearing, the student will have Failed and will have to leave at the end the academic term when all Appeals (see below) have been exhausted.
+This option is one step away from Failure.
+Should the student not perform in a way acceptable to the Committee in the second hearing, the student will have Failed and will have to leave the program at the end the academic term when all Appeals (see below) have been exhausted.

-Reject-The Committee rejects the student's answers either in the written or oral components, feeling that there is such significant deficiency in the student's effort and work that student cannot continue in the program and proceed to the dissertation.
+Fail-The Committee rejects the student's answers either in the written or oral components, feeling that there is such significant deficiency in the student's effort and work that the student cannot continue in the program and proceed to the dissertation.
+In this case the Chair will deliver in writing to the student the reasons for the committee's rejection of the Preliminary Exam.

-Note: Rejecting or Deferring decisions on the Preliminary Examination are quite rare.
-The chair typically should not allow a hearing to take place if he/she feels that the student is not ready for critical scrutiny.
-However, there may be occasions when performance that would warrant a Deferral of Failure cannot be anticipated.
+Note: A decision of "Failure" on the Preliminary Examination is quite rare.
+The chair typically should not allow a hearing to take place if they feel that the student is not ready for critical scrutiny.
+As noted above, if any committee member feels that a student is not ready to proceed to the oral hearing based on the quality of the written exam, a student may be asked to revise one or more written examinations before proceeding to a hearing.
+However, there may be occasions when performance that would warrant a Deferral or Failure cannot be anticipated.